 - International Public Management

 - International Relations Marketing Management

 - Master's in Business Administration (MBA)

 - Political Science

 - Public Administration

 - Peace and Conflict Studies

+- Russian and Eurasian Studies

-For more examples, check out @euroepeanstudiesthuas on Instagram.
+For more examples and updates on alumni, check out @euroepeanstudiesthuas on Instagram.

-Opportunities for World Citizens in the International City of Peace & Justice of the global community who are dedicated to engaging with the world around them.
+Opportunities for World Citizens in the International City of Peace & Justice

+Preparing students for an international career requires more than knowledge, skills and language courses.
+It's about helping them to become World Citizens - members of the global community who are dedicated to engaging with the world around them.
 ES graduates do not just travel the world.
 They try to make it a better place, either by developing innovative approaches to business, contributing to constructive government policy or working at non-governmental organisations.
 What better place to prepare for that than The Hague, the international city of peace and justice?
 The Hague is home to over 160 international organisations and companies, including: